triinlutsoja/MushroomSpotAPI/README.md

 - The HTML, JS and CSS files are located in `src/main/resources/static`.
 - The map uses Leaflet via a public CDN (cdnjs).
 - After launching the application, open `http://localhost:8080` in your browser to view the frontend.

+### Features
+- Displays existing mushroom spots fetched form the backend and marks them on the map.
+- Allows users to add new mushroom spots by clicking on the map, which opens a form for entering a description.
+- Newly added spots are sent to the backend and displayed on the map instantly.
+- Includes styling for the spot adding form for a better user experience.

 ## Tests